 Justice: “Who ought to receive the benefits of research and bear its burdens?
 This is a question of justice, in the sense of ‘fairness in distribution’ or ‘what is deserved.’
 An injustice occurs when some benefit to which a person is entitled is denied without good reason or when some burden is imposed unduly.”

-You also have ethical responsibilities.
-When you make a public comment about another paranormalist (any person, really), remember that the consequences of your comments may have ethical and legal consequences.
-In the commentary, Ethics as a Personal Code for Mindfulness, (17) I have recommended that you develop a personal code of ethics to help you develop mindfulness.
+Practitioners also have ethical responsibilities.
+When making a public comment about another paranormalist (any person, really), it is important to remember that the consequences of the comments may have ethical and legal consequences.
+In the commentary, Ethics as a Personal Code for Mindfulness, (21) I have recommended that you develop a personal code of ethics to help you develop mindfulness.
 It is the least you can do as a citizen of this community.

 Blind People and an Elephant